LenneDalben/StardewValleyModsGPL/[CP] Beachside Potluck/README.md

 Shout Outs

 K.S.P Forever on the Diverse Stardew (DSV) Discord server, who suggested the mod!

+existentialdread on the Diverse Stardew (DSV) Discord server, who provided the mod name!

 Pathoschild, author of SMAPI and Content Patcher, without them, this mod wouldn't be possible.